wisonye/zig-tutorial-by-examples/README.md

 following audiences:

-- With a system programming language background (C/C++/Rust, etc) and want to try `zip`
+- With a system programming language background (C/C++/Rust, etc) and want to try `zig`

 - Comes from a non-system programming language background and wants to give it a try

 </br>

-I wrote this tutorial as a summary after I use `zip` to write a few projects (including 2D gaming), so that's why you always see straightforward summarises instead of amazing fancy words in this tutorial.
+I wrote this tutorial as a summary after I use `zig` to write a few projects (including 2D gaming), so that's why you always see straightforward summarises instead of amazing fancy words in this tutorial.